William Joppy vs. Félix Trinidad: Byrd vs. Harris

 The penultimate bout, saw former WBO heavyweight titleholder Chris Byrd face Maurice Harris in a semi final of an IBF heavyweight elimination tournament.
 The winner would be set to face David Tua who had stopped Danell Nicholson in March.

 Despite an aggressive start from Harris, Byrd would take control and out box his opponent for most of the fight.
 Harris would be dropped in the 6th round after a left to body followed up by one to chin.
 He beat the count but his apparent lack of conditioning prevented him from taking the fight to Byrd.

 The bout went the full 10 rounds and Byrd was awarded a unanimous decision victory with two cards of 117–110 and one of 118–109.

 Main Event

-The crowd of more than 18,000 at Madison Square Garden would witness a dominate display from Trinidad in his middleweight debut.
+The crowd of more than 18,000 at Madison Square Garden would witness a dominant display from Trinidad in his middleweight debut.
 Knocking Joppy down in the 1st 4th and 5th rounds before Arthur Mercante, Jr. opted to wave off the contest with 30 seconds left in the 5th.